 Most indicators are enteric organisms or viruses, which are commonly found in warm blooded mammalian and avian gastrointestinal systems, giving a direct connection to fecal contamination.
 However, many indicators can lack effectiveness due to a poor correlation with certain pathogens.
 Two of the most widely accepted bacterial indicator organisms are Escherichia coli and coliforms due to their fecal linkages ease for laboratory analysis.

 Colilert is a defined substrate technology (DST) approach for simultaneous detection, specific identification, and confirmation for E. coli and total coliforms in water samples.
-This laboratory technique utilizes substrate nutrients, specific to each indicator organisms’ metabolic pathway,, which release a signal when the bacteria alter the compound.
+This laboratory technique utilizes substrate nutrients specific to each indicator organisms’ metabolic pathway, enumerating only desired microorganisms, which release a signal when the bacteria alter the compound.
 In the presence of a coliform, the ortho-nitrophenyl--D-galactopyranoside (ONPG) nutrient is hydrolyzed by the coliform’s -galactosidase enzyme.
 The product compound, ortho-nitrophenyl, is a chromogen that releases a color signal, turning the water yellow (figure 1).

-In the presence of E. coli, the umbelliferyl--D-glucuronide (MUG) nutrient is cleaved by the bacteria’s glucuronidase enzyme, producing a methylumberlliferone product that fluoresces blue-green under ultraviolet light (figure 2).
+In the presence of E. coli, the methylumbelliferyl--D-glucuronide (MUG) nutrient is cleaved by the bacteria’s glucuronidase enzyme, producing a methylumbelliferone product that fluoresces blue-green under ultraviolet light (figure 2).

 Colilert can be performed as a presence-absence (P-A) test to indicate whether or not the organisms exist in the sample.
 This test is completed by dissolving the substrate into 100 mL water samples, incubating at 35 ± 0.5 oC for 24 hours, and observing the color signals.
 The indicators’ presence can also be quantified by utilizing the IDEXX 2000 Quanti-tray, which determines the most probable number (MPN) for each organism.
 This procedure involves dissolving the substrate into 100 mL water samples that are sealed into a tray containing 49 large wells and 48 small wells.
 The tray is incubated at 35 ± 0.5 oC for 24 hours, and then the wells containing positive color changes are counted.
-The ratio large to small wells containing positive signals is aligned to the MPN chart that provides the quantification for the presence of each indicator organism present.
+The ratio of large to small wells containing positive signals is aligned to the MPN chart that provides the quantification for the presence of each indicator organism present.
 Regulations for drinking water in the United States require that zero coliforms be present in 100 ml of drinking water.

 Procedure: